Tudela National Comprehensive High School: School history

 In its first two school years, the school was managed by a Teacher-In-Charge named Mrs. Eleuteira D. Elmedulan and monitored by Mrs. Necita R. Bunao, the district supervisor of public elementary schools in Tudela.
 In School Year 1995–1996, an officer-in-charge in the person of Mr. Gaudioso M. Manera took over the steering wheel of the school.
 In School Year 1996–1997, Dr. Rebecca M. Diango, ES-1, became the officer-in-charge and she coined the acronym TUDNACOHS for Tudela National Comprehensive High School.
 From then on, the school was fondly called TUDNACOHS in the locality and in the whole division.
 In 1997, a principal item was given to the school and Mr. Nicolas M. Martinez was installed into the position.
 Charismatic and zealous, he was a former Head Teacher from Aloran Trade High School.
 He made a lot of difference in the administration and image of the school throughout the DepEd-Division of Misamis Occidental.
 It was during his administration that Mr. Glenn D. Cabatuan, an English and Araling Panlipunan teacher, composed the school song "TUDNACOHS March".
 Since then, the singing of the school song was included in the morning rituals of the students before the first period of classes in the morning.
 The same teacher created the school logo, which is still currently used, with the alliance of Mr. Carmelito S. Simbajon, another teacher in Araling Panlipunan.
 This period saw considerable increase of the student population that reached Eight Hundred Eighty-three in School Year 2002–2003.
 Effective June 2003, Mr. Martinez was reassigned to Aloran Trade High School and the school was left under the care of Mrs. Eleuteria D. Elmedulan for sometime until Mrs. Ione G. Xenos-Canonigo came in 2015 and seated as the school principal.
 In July 2019, Mr. Romeo S. Arenaza was appointed as principal followed by Mrs. Juliet Lapiz on May 23, 2020.

-Then and now, it is always a fervent and honest intention of Tudela National Comprehensive High School to provide quality education to the future leaders of our nation in line with the ideals of a true Filipino and in accordance with the will of the Almighty.